mastercomfig/mastercomfig/docs/customization/modules.md

 ### Movement Binds

 !!! warning
-    This module requires the Null Movement addon in order to function
+    This module requires the Null-Cancelling Movement addon in order to function

-Changes the keys that are used to move while the Null Movement addon is installed.
+Changes the keys that are used to move while the Null-Cancelling Movement addon is installed.
 If your preferred movement keys are not listed here, you can edit them manually by binding these aliases:

 * Forward: `+mf`